 The biggest challenge for us was to integrate a UX and UI design process into a typical growth-stage startup culture – agile, rapidly changing and engineering-centered.
 Thankfully, we had a very good point of contact who helped us navigate through the structure and guided us whenever we needed.

 At the product level, we were presented with many challenging problems that we loved solving.
 We spent a good amount of time optimising the user onboarding, made the loan issuance process more efficient for the users, and introduced Neumorphism visual style to their fintech app design.

 Glassmorphism UI Style

 We developed a Glassmorphism based design system including design components, typography, colors and fonts that were in line with the client’s brand identity.

-Being a FinTech app, it was important that the designs generated the sense of trust, security and ease.
+Being a FinTech design agency, it was important for us to make sure that the designs generated a sense of trust, security and ease.

 Rapid Low Fidelity iterations

 A rapid wireframing approach was adopted to ensure nothing was lost in translation while communicating with the client.
 We spent a lot of time in getting the information architecture right, which was made possible through multiple interactions with the product owner, written communication to explain our understanding and low-fidelity iterations.

 For each concept, we presented multiple user flows and design options.